 If you take the standard deduction, not only will your tax season be simpler and easier, but there’s really no way to mess it up.
 This is not the case with itemization, which requires meticulous attention to detail.

 If you do itemize, you’ll have plenty of opportunities to fudge the numbers and try to keep more income shielded from the IRS than you’re allowed — don’t.

-Unusual or large deductions, especially home office deductions or other deductions related to business expenses, are among the biggest red flags that trigger IRS audits, according to Bloomberg Tax.
+Unusual or large deductions, missing income and deductions with round numbers are among the biggest red flags that trigger IRS audits.
 In all of recorded human history, there’s never been a single case of an IRS audit making someone’s life easier, and if you are audited, you’ll have to prove and account for every deduction you claimed.
 If you can’t, the IRS is not known for empathy, understanding or playing nice.

 The most popular tax software programs guide you through the itemization process and then let you see how the total stacks up side-by-side against the standard deduction.
 Remember the formula — whichever number is bigger is the right number for you.

 More From GOBankingRates

 Cynthia Measom contributed to the reporting of this article.